Everything We Do Matters

-Exchange Clubs sponsor a wide variety of activities primarily focused around Child Abuse Prevention, community service, youth programs, and Americanism.
+Exchange Club sponsor a wide variety of activities primarily focused around Child Abuse Prevention, community service, youth programs, and Americanism.
 Collectively, Exchange Clubs donate millions of dollars and countless hours of volunteer service to better their communities each year.

-The California Nevada District Exchange Clubs Charitable Foundation, Inc is the fundraising arm of the district, supporting Exchange Club members as they inspire communities to become better places to live through projects in Americanism, Community Service, Youth Programs, and the National Project – the prevention of child abuse.
+The California Nevada District Exchange Club Charitable Foundation, Inc is the fundraising arm of the district, supporting Exchange Club members as they inspire communities to become better places to live through projects in Americanism, Community Service, Youth Programs, and the National Project – the prevention of child abuse.